 5. Actively curate your digital legacy, with a view to what you want to leave behind.
 What you post online represents you.
 It really is a legacy, so be intentional.
 Incorporate periodic reviews as part of your ongoing routine.

-Consider Using a Legacy Planning Service

-Legacy planning services are [DEFINE].
-One example is Everplans, a platform that organizes family documents and important account information and allows users to list what they want done after their deaths.

-Another digital legacy service, MyWishes, allows users to create a “social media will” to decide what happens to those accounts after death.

-The organization Death with Dignity offers a free Digital Estate Planning guide.
+Helpful Tools and Resources

-Use legacy features
+Legacy features

 In 2021, Apple added a way for users to name one or more legacy contacts – essentially an executor to their iPhone and iCloud accounts – for people to access their devices and data after death.
 Google also has an inactive account tool that can be enabled to allow a trusted person to access their accounts if there’s been no activity for a certain period of time.
 Some social media accounts, such as Facebook, have legacy tools, too.
 For example, a user can select a person to oversee their account, such as accepting friend requests on behalf of their memorialized profile, or decide ahead of time if they want to permanently delete their page after death.

-Resources
+Legacy planning services & guides

+Legacy planning services help people prepare to leave behind their assets and property to their loved ones.
+While there are many such services offered by legal or financial firms, some are now including digital assets in their plans.

+Everplans is a platform that organizes family documents and important account information and allows users to list what they want done after their deaths.

+Another digital legacy service, MyWishes, allows users to create a “social media will” to decide what happens to those accounts after death.

+The organization Death with Dignity offers a free Digital Estate Planning guide.

+Free guides

 The Digital Legacy Association provides free guides on how to handle social media accounts.